-There are five matters scheduled for a vote:
+There are three matters scheduled for a vote:

-- Proposal 1: Election of the three nominees for Class II director named herein, each to hold office until the 2026 Annual Meeting of Stockholders or until a successor is duly elected and qualified or until the director's earlier death, resignation or removal; - Proposal 2: Approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed herein; - Proposal 3: Ratification of the selection of BDO USA, LLP by the Audit Committee of the Board of Directors (the "Audit Committee") to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - Proposal 4: Approval of a series of alternate amendments to the Company's Amended and Restated Certificate of Incorporation, as amended, to effect, at the option of our Board of Directors, a reverse stock split of our common stock at a ratio between 1-for-5 and 1-for-10, inclusive, as determined by our Board of Directors in its sole discretion; and - Proposal 5: Approval of the adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the Proposal 4 (the Reverse Stock Split Proposal).
+- Proposal 1: Election of the three nominees for Class III director named herein, each to hold office until the 2027 Annual Meeting of Stockholders or until a successor is duly elected and qualified or until the director's earlier death, resignation or removal; - Proposal 2: Approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed herein; and - Proposal 3: Ratification of the selection of BDO USA, P.C. by the Audit Committee of the Board of Directors (the "Audit Committee") to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.